Loading...

 The Engineering Science A exam covers Mechanics and Naval Architecture, and has a 2-hour duration.

 The Engineering Knowledge exams have been designed as part of the MCA approach to competency assessment, ensuing that candidates have the operational and safety knowledge to work safely onboard.
-The Engineering Knowledge Syllabus is broken into sections which are represented in the Engineering Knowledge Exam.
+The Engineering Knowledge syllabus is broken into sections which are represented in the Engineering Knowledge exam.

 To register with us on the Experienced Seafarer Route, you must apply to have an action plan completed and MNTB Training Record Book (TRB) issued.
 To do this, you must:

-To apply for you action plan you should send the above documents to the Admissions Team at admissions@solent.ac.uk
+To apply for you action plan you should send the above documents to the admissions team at admissions@solent.ac.uk.

-Please note that you will need to pay a non-refundable fee of £250 for your documentation to be reviewed and where necessary, an action plan to be generated.
+Please note that you will need to pay a non-refundable fee of £250 for your documentation to be reviewed and, where necessary, an action plan to be generated.
 This fee also covers your payment for an MNTB TRB to be posted to your home address.

 Once an action plan has been created, you must complete an additional 9 months’ seagoing service in merchant ships of at least 750 kW, which includes 6 months engaged in watchkeeping or UMS duties, where you must complete your MNTB TRB and gather evidence of completing each task (known as the operations workbook).